How to find your birth timeby Leslie Tagorda

 Why is it so important to have an exact birth time?

-Without it, your birth chart is incomplete.
+Knowing the exact time, date, and place of your birth is essential for an accurate chart reading.
+Not having your birth time makes it harder to track how transits will affect you or have already affected you.
 It only tells what energies and planetary prominence you were incarnated with, but not the timeline in which you’re rotating.

 What does the exact birth time do?